 With a such a diverse range and large number of events up and down the country, there has never been a better time to visit a British antique fair.
 But with so many to choose from, knowing where to begin can be a daunting prospect, even for more seasoned collectors.

 So our team have put together this helpful, on-going, guide to what is available throughout the UK.
-We examine some of the pros and cons, and other things you might consider.
+We examine some of the pros and cons, and other things you might consider such as buying antiques online.
 From time to time we spotlight a variety of fairs, looking at what they have to offer, as well as sharing handy tips.
 So keep popping back.

 The first thing to consider is the sheer range of events.
 From the luxury, higher end fairs, with carefully selected and heavily vetted dealers; to vintage, salvage, collectors fairs, flea markets right down to car boot sales.